This article is part of a larger series on Payroll Services.

 What We Recommend Paycheck Manager For

 Paycheck Manager provides both do-it-yourself (DIY) and managed payroll solutions for processing employee salaries accurately and efficiently.
 With an interface that’s simple to learn and use, you can create paychecks in a matter of minutes.
-Its software and managed payroll services are also affordably priced, allowing you to invest in an online payroll tool without having to break your budget.
+Its software and managed payroll services are affordably priced, allowing you to invest in an online payroll tool without having to break your budget.
 New users can even sign up for a three-month free trial.

 In short, Paycheck Manager is best for: